daphnechen/data_logger_bag/README.md

 This package (despite its name) now contains the ability to launch three primary nodes: the data logger (which records and converts the data from each trial run), the environment setup (which gets the object positions and allows the user to reset Sawyer into its initial position before each trial), and the camera feed.
 Look at the launch file study_bringup.launch.

-In order to run everything in unison, start up three separate terminal instances in intera and run the following commands:
+In order to run everything in unison, start up three separate terminal instances in intera (be sure you are connected to Sawyer) and run the following commands:

 *(TERMINAL 1)*
 >> roslaunch data_logger_bag study_bringup.launch